Rolex Milgauss 1019

 Rolex Milgauss 1016

 That professional got a purpose-built watch too.
 Purpose-built like perhaps no other Rolex to come out of the hallowed halls in Geneva.
 The Milgauss Watch.
-The story of course, goes that scientists at the CERN nuclear research facility outside Geneva were constantly exposed to magnetic fields which rendered a typical watch useless.
+The story of course, goes that scientists at the CERN nuclear research facility outside Geneva were constantly exposed to magnetic fields that rendered a typical watch useless.
 They approached Rolex to see if they could jointly find a solution, and the Milgauss was born.
 Able to withstand up to 1000 gauss of magnetism (mille = 1000, thus the name Milgauss), the Milgauss was a watch that CERN scientists (and others) could finally wear in the conduct of their daily work.

 Reference 1016 Rolex Movement